 Positions of Responsibility

 We have many opportunities for girls to take on additional responsibilities in school to develop their maturity, organisation and sense of service.
-The position of highest reponsibility is Head Girl: this year's Head Girl, Hannah, says:
+The position of highest responsibility is Head Girl: this year's says:

 I am privileged enough to be Head Girl here at Saint Paul's, a position within the Sixth Form I had often admired lower down in the school.
 To be part of the Head Girl Team, whether Head, Deputy or an Assistant Head Girl, teaches you valuable skills that you will need in life.
 My role takes commitment, dedication and at times perseverance, but gives me a fantastic feeling of satisfaction and enjoyment, whilst partaking in my responsibilities, and representing both our wonderful School, and Sixth Form.

 Details of some of our other positions of responsibility can be found below.

 We have a group of thirteen newly elected Year 10 pupils who are called Guardian Angels.
 We also now have 12 Year 11 pupils who have graduated to Archangel status.
 They did such fantastic work supporting last year’s Year 7 girls that we wanted to maintain their input and use their expertise this year !

 All of the pupils wear an angel pin badge on their jumper.
 Each Guardian Angel is linked to a tutor group in Year 7, 8 and 9 and supports the students by dropping into their form rooms at break/lunch to advise them with friendship issues, academic issues and also they know they can come to them if they are any concerns about other social issues around the school.
 The pupils are also assigned to particular pupils in Year 7 and 8 who are struggling with a variety of issues and will benefit from having an ‘older friend’ who they can talk to.

 - To act as "guardians" to care for and support all pupils.